Debian: GDebi and other front-ends

 GDebi is an APT tool which can be used in command-line and on the GUI.
 GDebi can install a local .deb file via the command line like the dpkg command, but with access to repositories to resolve dependencies.
 Other graphical front-ends for APT include Software Center, Synaptic and Apper.

-GNOME Software is a graphical front-end for PackageKit, which itself can work on top of various software packaging systems.
+GNOME Software is a graphical front-end for PackageKit, which can work on various software packaging systems.

 Repositories

 The Debian Free Software Guidelines (DFSG) define the distinctive meaning of the word "free" as in "free and open-source software".
 Packages that comply with these guidelines, usually under the GNU General Public License, Modified BSD License or Artistic License, are included inside the main area; otherwise, they are included inside the non-free and contrib areas.
 These last two areas are not distributed within the official installation media, but they can be adopted manually.

 Non-free includes packages that do not comply with the DFSG, such as documentation with invariant sections and proprietary software, and legally questionable packages.
 Contrib includes packages which do comply with the DFSG but fail other requirements.
 For example, they may depend on packages which are in non-free or requires such for building them.

 Richard Stallman and the Free Software Foundation have criticized the Debian project for hosting the non-free repository and because the contrib and non-free areas are easily accessible, an opinion echoed by some in Debian including the former project leader Wichert Akkerman.
-The internal dissent in the Debian project regarding the non-free section has persisted, but the last time it came to a vote in 2004, the majority decided to keep it.
+The internal dissent in the Debian project regarding the non-free section has persisted, but the last time it came to a vote in 2004, the majority voted to keep it.

-Cross-distribution package manager
+Cross-distribution package managers

 The most popular optional Linux cross-distribution package manager are graphical (front-ends) package managers.
 They are available within the official Debian Repository but are not installed by default.
 They are widely popular with both Debian users and Debian software developers who are interested in installing the most recent versions of application or using the cross-distribution package manager built-in sandbox environment.
 While at the same time remaining in control of the security.

 Four most popular cross-distribution package managers, sorted in alphabetical order: